Clone-Protocol/clone-liquidity/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-### Installing the Incept SDK
+### Installing the Clone SDK
-In the `package.json` file under `devDependencies`, you will need to change the path pointed to by `"incept-protocol-sdk"` to your location of the `incept-protocol` repository.
+In the `package.json` file under `devDependencies`, you will need to change the path pointed to by `"clone-protocol-sdk"` to your location of the `clone-protocol` repository.
 Make sure to repull the changes on it regularly and rerun `npm install`.

 The setup above is most fitting for local development, but is not suited for deployment.
 Instead you should use git+ssh.
-Rather than your local path, replace with `"incept-protocol-sdk": "git+ssh://git@github.com:Incept-Protocol/incept-protocol.git#develop"`.
-This should install the library from the git repository, it does require the system installing it to have ssh access to `incept-protocol`.
+Rather than your local path, replace with `"clone-protocol-sdk": "git+ssh://git@github.com:Clone-Protocol/clone-protocol.git#develop"`.
+This should install the library from the git repository, it does require the system installing it to have ssh access to `clone-protocol`.

 ### Switching Networks